jgrossp/jgrossp/README.md

 Hi, my name is Jessica Grosskopf.
 I'm a Data Analyst at MajorBS, working with Machine Learning and Artificial Intelligence!
-I love learning new trends in the IT field, but well connected to Machine Learning and writing about it.
-Passion - TDD, API, Web Services, Data!
+I love learning new trends T.I (Python, A.I, ML and Front-end), and writing about it in Dev.to Passion - TDD, API, Web Services, Data!
 Also, I enjoy hiking and traveling and discovering new places and feeling more of nature.

 ----------------------------------------------------------------------------------------------------------------------------